Well, if

 the best

-I’ve seen in my life… And looks like for the WPX CW it was the right
+I've seen in my life.
+Looks like for the WPX CW it was the right

 place,